Parent and Family Resources

 When you call us for a consultation, we can talk with you about effective ways to encourage your child to seek help at the University of Kentucky Counseling Center: Consultation and Psychological Services.

-Once a student comes to UKCC and becomes a client of our center, we can receive information from you about that student.
-However, we cannot reveal any information to you about the student, including whether or not the student has continued to come to UKCC.
+Once a student connects to UKCC and becomes a client of our center, we can receive information from you about that student.
+However, we cannot reveal any information to you about the student, including whether or not the student has continued to receive services at UKCC.
 The client may waive the right to confidentiality, giving us permission to share information with you, by signing a "Release of Information" statement (Form is a PDF document.)
 The release form must be completed, signed, and dated.
-It can be hand-delivered, faxed to (859) 257-3319, or mailed to the Counseling Center at 106 Frazee Hall Lexington, KY 40506-0031.
+It can be completed online, hand-delivered, faxed to (859) 257-3319, or mailed to the Counseling Center at 106 Frazee Hall Lexington, KY 40506-0031.
 If this form is faxed or mailed, we may require independent verification from the client that this release is authentic and should be acted upon.